apophis51/ICSP-Crypto/README.md

 ## About- This Crypto is hosted on the [Internet Computer](https://internetcomputer.org/) as its own  [cannister](https://wphdd-zyaaa-aaaal-achoa-cai.icp0.io/)

+Get the free crypto at https://wphdd-zyaaa-aaaal-achoa-cai.icp0.io/.
+Note: You may need to disable popup blocks.

 ## Current Bugs:
 * Free Coins Require a Manual Transfer to fully enter the requested account